ecological-cities/biodivercity/README.md

 ## Overview

-Multiple frameworks to assess urban biodiversity have been proposed in both research and practice.
-Some conceptualise ‘biodiversity’ to include genetic variation, landscape structure and other human-centric dimensions such as climate regulation and ecosystem functioning.
-While these offer a more comprehensive view of ‘total biodiversity’, certain components may have shortcomings in terms of their (1) causal proximity (e.g. indirect effect of the landscape on the diversity of other species); (2) measurability at-scale (e.g. genetic diversity, plant species diversity); and (3) precision (e.g. estimating water or thermal regulation by vegetation).
+Many frameworks to assess ‘biodiversity’ have been proposed in research and practice.
+Some offer a more holistic view, by including parts of the ecosystem (e.g., climate, soil, air, water, landscape structure, genetic variation) that may contribute to ‘total biodiversity’ within a given region.
+However, such a conceptualisation of ‘biodiversity’ may include components that lack (1) causal proximity (e.g. indirect effect of the landscape on the diversity of other species); (2) measurability at-scale (e.g. genetic diversity, plant species diversity); and (3) precision (e.g. estimating water or thermal regulation by vegetation).
 In decision-making, unnecessary complexity may also risk contributing to mistrust or ignorance of the overall assessment.

 `biodivercity` is an R package for assessing the diversity of animal species in urban areas.
 It provides a way to directly assess the